Particular features of misconduct charging

 Back to top

-This section provides detailed guidance about the circumstances where it will be appropriate to charge either a sexual or a racially abusive or discriminatory motivation.
+This section provides detailed guidance about the circumstances where it will be appropriate to charge either a sexual motivation, or a racial or discriminatory motivation.

 Sexual misconduct and sexual motivation